 Other Essential Information:

-Face to face days will take place at the Mayo campus on the following days
+Three face to face days will take place at the Mayo campus - dates to be confirmed.

 How to Apply

 Prior to applying expressions of interest should go to Noreen Kilkenny.

 Apply through our Online Admissions System, https://apply.gmit.ie, using application type 6M.